mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_file_link

-<p>Updates an existing file link object.
-Expired links can no longer be updated.</p>
+Updates an existing file link object.
+Expired links can no longer be updated.

 <details><summary>Parameters</summary>